chapel-lang/chapel/doc/rst/language/spec/conversions.rst

  * implicit conversions for conditionals (:ref:`Implicit_Conversion_Conditionals`)

+If implicit conversion for a function call is allowed from type ``T1`` to type ``T2`` then implicit conversion for initialization and assignment must also be allowed.
+Otherwise, compiler will raise an error.
+In contrast, the availability of an implicit conversions for initialization or assignment does not imply the availability of the corresponding conversion for a function call.

+In addition, an implicit conversion from a type to the same type is allowed for any type.
+Such conversion does not change the value of the expression.

+Implicit conversion is not transitive.
+That is, if an implicit conversion is allowed from type ``T1`` to ``T2`` and from ``T2`` to ``T3``, that by itself does not allow an implicit conversion from ``T1`` to ``T3``.

 Implicit conversion for both function calls and initialization are are allowed between the following source and target types, as defined in the referenced subsections: